 Thank you for supporting mentors too!

-Meet our Peer Leaders
+Meet our Mentor Leaders

-You will be allocated your own Peer Leader/s, who will be able to get to know you over the course of the program, check in with you regularly to offer support and will be someone you can reach out to for advice and guidance.
+You will be allocated your own Mentor Leader/s, who will be able to get to know you over the course of the program, check in with you regularly to offer support and will be someone you can reach out to for advice and guidance.

 Rachel (aka Wen-Lei) graduated from the University of Melbourne with Bachelor of Arts degree in Japanese Studies and French Studies.
 Currently she studies at the Melbourne Law School as a first year Juris Doctor (JD) student and is also a concurrent Peer Assisted Study Sessions (PASS) leader for the Faculty of Arts.